What’s up Phys Ed Family!

 I hope you find it helpful and interesting, links to all posters in the video are also provided below.

-To see the PE Poster Tour check out video below:
+To see the My PE Poster Tour check out video below:

-Below you’ll find links and a quick description of each poster in my gym – Enjoy!
+Below you’ll find links and a quick description of each poster I went over in the video.

 For a video example of what this looks like in action and to download the poster you can GO HERE.